aammd/Habitat_Filtering/MS/OrgSize2.md

 environmental signal among groups, and a multivariate regression of abundance to identify those taxa which contributed most to the differences.
-PERMANOVA measures the amount of difference in community composition between treatment groups and compares this to the expected distribution under a null hypothesis.
+PERMANOVA measures the amount of difference in community composition between treatment groups and compares this to the expected distribution under a null hypothesis of no treatment effects.
 If larger-bodied groups of organisms are more filtered, then we expect to find a greater difference in community composition emerge among the macroinvertebrates, less among the zooplankton, and little to none among